Dividing lines in unstable theories and subclasses of Baire 1 functions: Model theory and function spaces

 \subsection{Function spaces}

 We give definitions of the function spaces with which we shall be concerned, with some of elementary relations between them.

 Let $X$ be a set and $A$ a subset of $\Bbb R^X$.
-The topology of {\em pointwise convergence} on $A$ is that inherited from the usual product topology on $\Bbb R^X$; that is the coarsest topology on $A$ for which the map $f\mapsto f(x)$ from $A$ to $\Bbb R$ is continuous for every $x\in X$.
+The topology of {\em pointwise convergence} on $A$ is that inherited from the usual product topology on $\Bbb R^X$; namely the coarsest topology on $A$ for which the map that sends each $f\in A$ to $f(x)$ is continuous for every $x\in X$.

 Let $B$ be some collection of real valued functions on $X$, containing $A$. $A$ is said to be {\em relatively compact (or precompact) in $B$} if the closure $cl_B(A)$ of $A$ in $B$ is compact.
 In this case $cl_B(A)$ is closed (and compact) in the space $\Bbb R^X$, so in particular it implies that the closure of $A$ in $\Bbb R^X$ is contained in $B$.